 Hello and thank you for visiting my e-Portfolio!
 This site will track my professional development and achievements during my next four years at OSU.

 I have not had the chance thus far in my life to explore my field of study beyond the United States but am very interested in issues relating to animal sciences (think conservation) around the globe.
 I am planning to travel to South Africa through a study abroad specific to my major and take courses on exotic/zoo animals, South African animals specifically.
 This study abroad and courses will give me more exposure to the type of animals in which I intend to specialize in their natural setting, as well as expand my perspective once I experience issues facing another country firsthand.
-I want to possibly travel the world working as a wildlife veterinarian for conversation non-profit organizations.
+I want to possibly travel the world working for wildlife within conversation non-profit organizations.
 Increasing my global awareness will help me stay up-to-date on how I can best serve animals while partnering with specific country/ethnic group/cultural needs, since different parts of the globe use practices when handling animals that may seem ‘wrong’ to my now-limited perspective.
+Additionally, I plan to travel to Scotland as part of a study abroad which focuses on ruminants.
+With a new interest in livestock and animal welfare after being exposed to these species at tOSU, this program will allow me to see how another country views livestock and manages them (husbandry practices, etc.).

 I have completed research in my high school AP Environmental Science course in which I collaborated with the Pittsburgh Zoo & PPG Aquarium’s Sea Turtle Second Chance Program.
 During this research over several months, I created ethogram sheets to record body position observations for a rescued green sea turtle, Harbor.
 Harbor was likely struck by a boat and has resulting partial paralysis of hind flippers and air trapped in his back end.
 My ethogram sheets, which incorporated the use of enrichment for Harbor, were then compiled and used to build further evidence that Harbor is ready to be re-released despite his setbacks.
 Harbor should hopefully be released this upcoming summer of 2020.
 I plan to continue research during my time at OSU, not only to finish my degree with Honors with Research Distinction, but also to expand my breadth of knowledge concerning animal sciences.
 I am interested in livestock animal research, since I do not have any previous experience with livestock, particularly ruminant digestive systems.
 Additionally, I am interested in ecology or conservation based research of local wildlife, genetics, and behavioral studies.
+I am looking to incorporate animal welfare into my studies, since all animals whether livestock or wildlife are affected by welfare concerns.
 I hope to participate in multiple research projects over my four years here.

 To maintain my Honors status through the College of Food, Agriculture, and Environmental Sciences, I will need to continually take Honors or Embedded courses.
 I am already taking 2300H, Honors Introduction to Animal Sciences taught by Dr. Peffer, and the small class size and depth of the material makes the course rigorous yet fulfilling.
 In order to academically set myself up for acceptance into veterinary school, I will need to complete additional ‘high-level’ sciences, such as Biochemistry and Molecular Genetics, which will be compiled as a minor equivalent.
 I will also be pursuing a minor in Forestry, Fisheries, and Wildlife with a Fisheries and Wildlife Focus.
 This minor will incorporate courses that focus more on the topics of conservation, wildlife management, and ecology, which I am very interested in since I would like to become a wildlife veterinarian and have a passion for the conservation of species.
 Internships, job opportunities, and participation in clubs/student orgs will also supplement my in-class learning.
 I already have a guaranteed internship through the USDA lined up and plan on pursuing more as my interests become fine-tuned.